keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 The cell's power is conducted by wavicles tunneling along the molecular bonds connecting life's electrical circuits, reverberating across pathways and extending into dimensions inaccessible to our prosaic wires of extruded copper.
 Helping us breathe, helping plants turn photons into fuel.
 Real quantum mechanical waves along biomolecules that interfere constructively and destructively just like the famous electron double-slit experiments.
 Doing their work to power all life through changing the charge density in the metal-sulfur core of these primordial clusters.

-Perhaps these clusters predate---and are a prerequisite for---life itself, states the [Fe-S world hypothesis](https://en.wikipedia.org/wiki/Iron%E2%80%93sulfur_world_hypothesis).
+Perhaps these clusters predate---and are a prerequisite for---life itself, states the [iron-sulfur world hypothesis](https://en.wikipedia.org/wiki/Iron%E2%80%93sulfur_world_hypothesis).
 The cell as a waterborne sack to harness electricity.
 Enzyme cores remodeled from, and [still resembling](https://www.nature.com/articles/s41467-021-26158-2), mineral clusters from the Earth's crust.
 Both primates and our aquatic volcano microbial ancestors [preserve highly coordinated machinery to build iron-sulfur clusters](https://www.nature.com/articles/nature08301).
 That is how crucially guarded nature has kept the production of this molecular crucible.

-From the dribs of lava that pierce the mantle, a chemical soup contributed to the origins of us all.
+From the dribs of lava that pierced the mantle, a chemical soup contributing to the origins of us all.

 ---